 NOW, for you local folks, you should know of a less expensive but equally as wonderful alternative to ASCP: Vignettes Chalk-Style Paint!

 Do you see all those fun colors?!
-AND you save some money as its $32 a quart, $20 for a pint or $35 for two pints. :) With the pint size option, you can have fun mixing colors to create your own custom color!
+AND you save some money as its $35 a quart, $22 for a pint or $25 for a 3 pack of 4oz jars. :) With the pint size option, you can have fun mixing colors to create your own custom color!
 I love that!!!

 Vignettes Chalk-Style paint is available at The Mix in Hewitt, The Craft Gallery and soon will be available at the Croft Art Gallery on Austin Ave!
 I would totally recommend giving them a try--same quality paint at a lesser price!